luevano/luevano.xyz/src/blog/g/flappybird_godot_devlog_1.md

 These functions are called when receiving the signal to place/remove pipes.

-### Saved data
+## Saved data

 Before proceeding, we require a way to save/load data (for the high scores).
-We're going to use the *ConfigFile* node that uses a custom version of the "ini" file format.
+We're going to use the *ConfigFile* node that uses a custom version of the `ini` file format.
 Need to define where to save the data:

 ```gdscript
 const DATA_PATH: String = "user://data.cfg"